qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 }
 ```

 In `C`, pass by reference is only a illusion!
+But it is common in other languages.
 - Question: How to return an array?

 ___